 The ureteric bud (also known as the metanephrogenic diverticulum) is a protrusion of the mesonephric duct that appears during the embryological development of urogenital organs.
 It will eventually form the urinary collecting system (i.e. collecting tubes, calyces, renal pelvis, ureter) of the ki...

 Ureteric calculi or stones are those lying within the ureter, at any point from the ureteropelvic junction (UPJ) to the ureterovesical junction (UVJ).
 They are the classic cause of renal colic-type abdominal pain.
-They are a subset of the broader topic of urolithiasis.
+They are a subtype of the broader pathology of urolithiasis.

 Ureteric injury is a relatively uncommon, but severe event, which may result in serious complications as a diagnosis is often delayed.